TomatenKuchenDEV/docs/docs/moderation/massactions.md

 Dehoisting, which means the removal of unnormal characters at the beginning of usernames, can either be started using the `dehoist` command or by enabling the related setting.

-If the [setting for automatic dehoisting](./settings#auto-dehoist) is enabled, the bot will automatically dehoist all members once a day.
+If the [setting for automatic dehoisting](./settings#auto-dehoist) is enabled, the app will automatically dehoist all members once a day.

 ### Add role to multiple members {#cmd-role-massadd}